Luke-SNAW/Luke-SNAW.github.io/vault/dev.javascript.react.md

   - https://news.ycombinator.com/item?id=32485460
 - [Blogged Answers: A (Mostly) Complete Guide to React Rendering Behavior](https://blog.isquaredsoftware.com/2020/05/blogged-answers-a-mostly-complete-guide-to-react-rendering-behavior/)
 - [Can We All Just Admit React Hooks Were a Bad Idea?](https://medium.com/codex/can-we-all-just-admit-react-hooks-were-a-bad-idea-c48120c5188d)
-- [Patterns.dev](https://www.patterns.dev/) is a free book on design patterns and component patterns for building powerful web apps with vanilla JavaScript and React.
 - [Is React going anywhere?](https://www.infoxicator.com/is-react-going-anywhere)
   - [Aghiles Ait lounis](https://app.daily.dev/posts/kk7qnX1Wi)
     > The real question is not about React going somewhere, some of the alternatives are not “slightly better” rather immensely better, you know that a big company in Brazil is using Svlete for embedded UI for arduino devices not so powerful, performance is a big thing, as devs we want to build the best application possible, we are not business mens looking for turnover, I’m a React developer myself and work as a freelance on a big React project, and let me tell you, if the project was written in Solid it will be 10x easier to maintain, just because of the app re-rendering all the time due to useEffects() thrown everywhere and non memoized functions, objets…it’s a complete mess, anyone that think it’s not big for me it’s because they didn’t work on a big project.